 If the person has any particular skill that you’re lacking, it’s an additional tactic.
-Let them know that you don’t know much about first aid but you know they learned it in the Boy Scouts.
+Let them know that you don’t know much about first aid, but you know they learned it in the Boy Scouts.
 Ask them to come over sometime and help your family prepare in some particular way.
-This will not only get them closer to you but they’ll be drawn into seeing more and more what you’re actually doing to prepare and how organized you really are.
-Let them know some of the knowledge and equipment deficiencies that you have and ask them how they would solve it.
+This will not only get them closer to you, but they’ll be drawn into seeing more and more what you’re actually doing to prepare and how organized you really are.
+Let them know some of the knowledge and equipment deficiencies that you have, and ask them how they would solve them.

 Ready to launch